-The Camden Markets are a set of six markets within the district of Camden Town.
+Next stop of our audioguide (audioguides), the Camden Markets are a set of six markets within the district of Camden Town.
 After beginning as a small flea market, they later became a craft market known as Camden Lock.

 Currently - in addition to a large number of clothing, footwear, music, and accessory stores - mobile and permanent food stalls sell cuisine from all over the world.
 The facades of these stalls are famous for their wonderful decorations.

 Mary Shelley, Charles Dickens, George Orwell, and Amy Winehouse are just some of the famous Britons to have called Camden home.